Chatham County Board of Elections prepares for second election during pandemic

 “It’s not required, but we did it and we did it because I think it’s obvious that we needed to do it,” said Mahoney.

+The Board of Elections will have 12 technicians.
+In June, they had 14.

-Plus, Board Member Antwan Lang says there will be additional signage at certain precincts to explain location changes to voters.
+Board Member Antwan Lang says there will also be additional signage at certain precincts to explain location changes to voters.

 “One of the things we didn’t have when polls changed last election — there were no signs at the polls that changed.
 This time, there will be signs and people will know,” said Lang.